 If a time traveler from the 1970s were to pass by this McDonald’s, they’d feel right at home, with the only curiosity being the PlayPlace just outside.
-This is really one of the nicest-looking McDonald’s around from the mansard era, which began in 1968 and ended in the mid-2000s.
-The last of those stores will likely be gone this year, I’d reckon.

 Something you should check out is the Sundown Motel in Milwaukee (10515 W Appleton Ave).
 I think you would appreciate their advertisements for "color TV."
 They have on the sign.
 You can see it from Google Street View.
 I wouldn't necessarily stay at the hotel, but it might make for a good visit.
 Plenty of other hotels to stay at and attractions nearby.